RichardBradley/liquibase.github.com/developer.md

 ### Know that your changes will not get forgotten down the line

-Liquibase [tracks which changelog statements](documentation/databasechangelog.html) have ran against each database, so once you create a changeSet you can be confident that it will be deployed through QA and production.
+Liquibase [tracks which changelog statements](documentation/databasechangelog.html) have run against each database, so once you create a changeSet you can be confident that it will be deployed through QA and production.

 For best results, append a new changeSets as needed then run liquibase update to apply it to your local database.
 This works better than making changes to your database directly and then re-writing it as a changeSet because you are truly running the same update as everyone else will.